Hasintha-Nirmal/Telegram-session-generator/README.md

    - Display success message

 The script includes error handling and clear instructions.
 The session string will be saved securely in your Saved Messages, which you can access only from your account.

-Would you like me to explain any part of the code or add additional features?